markormesher/android-fab/README.md

 ### Access to Underlying Views

-The FAB's key underlying views can be accessed using the three methods detailed below:
+The FAB's key underlying views can be accessed using the three properties/methods detailed below:

+	// Java
+	fab.getCardView() // the card behind the button itself fab.getContentCoverView() // the view that obscures content behind the speed-dial menu fab.getIconWrapper() // the wrapper used to place icons in the button

+	// Kotlin
+	fab.cardView
+	fab.contentCoverView
+	fab.iconWrapper

+The card view is implemented as a `CardView` on SDK 21+ and a `LinearLayout` on SDK 20 and below.

+The content cover view and icon wrapper are implemented as a `View` and `LinearLayout` respectively on all SDKs.

 ### Note: Click Action Priority